 Page Contents

-This page contains complete information and ratings from Google Reviews on PTA schools in Delaware and was last updated on: April 16th, 2025 ✔️
+This page contains complete information, program costs, class formats and student ratings from Google Reviews on PTA programs in Delaware.
+Page Updated: June 6th, 2025 ✔️ Learn more about our data 🛈

 Delaware currently has 2 CAPTE accredited Physical Therapist Assistant Programs that upon completion result in an associate degree and make you eligible to test for your state PTA license.